 Since free radicals cause oxidative stress, this causes damage to cells–if too many healthy cells die, it can lead to cancer cell development into a tumor.
 However, it gets complicated, as certain chemotherapy treatments have oxidative stress as a byproduct in order to eradicate a tumor.

 We encounter free radicals daily through different means.
 Here are some of their major sources of formation.

 Free Radicals In the Body

 As previously mentioned, our bodies create these unstable molecules through normal, essential metabolic processes.
 For instance, when your body uses oxygen, it creates free radicals as a byproduct and results in oxidative stress.

-Then, free radicals are found within certain foods themselves, namely:
+Free radicals are found in certain foods, namely: